 You will have excellent report writing skills and be able to communicate ideas (including through photography, sketches, plans etc.) to produce visually engaging reports.

-You will have knowledge or skills in producing visual representations/ photomontages, and skills in using relevant software (e.g. sketchup, AutoCAD, 3D Studio, Photoshop) would be an advantage, but is not essential.
+You will have knowledge and understanding of producing visual representations/ photomontages, and skills in using relevant software (e.g. sketchup, AutoCAD, 3D Studio, Photoshop) would be an advantage, but are not essential.

 An organised and efficient approach to completing work within tight deadlines is important, as is the ability to build effective relationships with colleagues and clients.